To learn more about diabetes and how Toujeo is used, see the “Is Toujeo used for diabetes?” section below.

 - If the liquid in my Toujeo pen is cloudy, what should I do?

 You can learn more about the uses of Toujeo by subscribing to the Healthline type 2 diabetes newsletter.
+And you can learn from others living with type 2 diabetes and find more resources from the Bezzy T2D community.

 Disclaimer: Healthline has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.